Skip to content

 $ terraform init

-This will download and install Terraform plugins and set up the local working directory.
+This will download and install the Terraform plugin and set up the local working directory.

 Apply Configuration

-Before applying the configuration, you can first view the operation plan that Terraform is going to execute:
+Before applying the configuration, you can first view the execution plan of what Terraform will do:

 $ terraform plan